jintoppy/protractor-html-screenshot-reporter/README.md

 This is built on top of [protractor-html-screenshot-reporter](https://github.com/jintoppy/protractor-html-screenshot-reporter), which is built on top of [protractor-screenshot-reporter](https://github.com/swissmanu/protractor-screenshot-reporter).

-`protractor-angular-screenshot-reporter` still generates a HTML report, but it is Angular based and improves on the original formatting.
+`protractor-angular-screenshot-reporter` still generates a HTML report, but it is Angular-based and improves on the original formatting.

 ## Usage